 - Mini reviews are a great way to talk about beauty products you’ve been using and do or do not recommend.

 - Hauls are always fun because they are an exciting way to talk about newer launches (plus any old favorites you’re repurchasing).

-- Trying out new makeup and photographing the results can provide a wealth of excellent beauty blog content.
+- Trying out new makeup and photographing the results can provide a wealth of excellent content.
 It helps if you show different ways to use products, talk about application techniques and beauty tips, and give in-depth reviews of the process.

 To build the skeleton of a posting schedule, you should aim for one of these types of posts per week.
 This will keep you motivated and consistent in your posting (which is essential to gain readership).

 On top of these fairly standard posts, you can think outside the box and add some more innovative, unusual post types.
 Some ideas for this content include:

 - Roundups.
 “Top X Products For Y” posts are a great way to talk about beauty and skincare products you like, plus tips and tricks to help your readers get the most out of their purchases.

 - “Skincare Routine For X Skin Types” is a great way to talk about new launches, old favorites, plus add in any skincare tips you may have.

 - Showing how to create certain looks using step-by-step guides and good quality photography always makes for a fun and creative content.

 - Including other people on your beauty website helps you expand your horizons and get a fresh perspective.
 Makeup artists are always excellent sources of knowledge, or you could collab with other beauty bloggers to help boost both of your readerships.